v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 		Connect-AzureAD

+5. If a **Sign in** window appears, enter the Microsoft 365 tenant admin username and password provided by your lab hosting provider (this is the MOD Administrator account you used to sign into Microsoft 365).

-5. You have installed the AzureAD module and connected to it for your current lab session, so do NOT close your PowerShell window.
+6. You have installed the AzureAD module and connected to it for your current lab session, so do **NOT** close your PowerShell window.
 Leave the Windows PowerShell window open but minimize it for now.

-6. Remain logged into LON-DC1 and keep your Edge browser open.
+7. Remain logged into LON-DC1 and keep your Edge browser open.

 ### Task 4 – Prepare for External Access using Microsoft Teams